 1. Anal Sac Problems

 Have you ever wondered why dogs love to sniff each other’s butts?
-Well, it turns out that dogs have some special secretory glands that produce a foul-smelly substance that is very attractive to their conspecifics.
-This liquid drains into a pair of sac-like structures located on opposite sides inside the anus, the structures are called anal sacs.
+Well, it turns out that dogs have some special secretory glands that produce a foul-smelling substance that is very attractive to their conspecifics.
+This liquid drains into a pair of sac-like structures located on opposite sides inside the anus, called anal sacs.
 The smell produced by the anal sacs is like a signature smell and it is used to communicate their presence to other dogs—just like a biomarker.
 Under normal conditions, the defecation of the dog will trigger the emptying of the sacs and the smelly substance will be released with the stool.

 Clogged Anal Sacs